Fumimaro Konoe: Early life

-During the Paris peace conference, Konoe was one of the Japanese diplomats who proposed the Racial Equality Proposal for the Covenant of the League of Nations.
-When the Racial Equality Clause came up before the committee, it received the support of Japan, France, Serbia, Greece, Italy, Brazil, Czechoslovakia, and China.
+During the Paris Peace Conference, Konoe was one of the Japanese diplomats who proposed the Racial Equality Proposal for the Covenant of the League of Nations.
+When the Racial Equality Clause came up before the committee, it received the support of Japan, France, Yugoslavia, Greece, Italy, Brazil, Czechoslovakia, and China.
 However, U.S. President Woodrow Wilson overturned the vote, declaring that the clause needed unanimous support.
-Konoe took the rejection of the Racial Equality Clause very badly, seeing it as a humiliation of Japan.
+Konoe regarded the rejection of the Racial Equality Clause as a significant setback and a reflection of discriminatory attitudes toward Japan.

-Upon his return to Japan he published a booklet where he described his travels to France, England and America, how he was angered by rising anti-Japanese sentiment there, and how government policy in the US discriminated against Japanese immigration.
+Upon his return to Japan he published a booklet where he described his travels to France, Britain and the U.S. Konoe noted how he was angered by rising anti-Japanese sentiment in the United States and how the US government discriminated against Japanese immigrants.
 He also described China as a rival to Japan in international relations.

 House of Peers

-In 1916, while at university, Fumimaro took his father's seat in the house of peers.
+In 1916, while at university, Fumimaro took his father's seat in the House of Peers, upper house of the Imperial Diet.
 After his return from Europe he was aggressively recruited by the most powerful political faction of Japan's budding Taishō democracy of the 1920s: the kenkyukai, a conservative, militaristic faction, led by Yamagata Aritomo and generally opposed to democratic reform.
 In September 1922, he joined them.

 The opposing faction was the seiyukai, led by Hara Takashi, which drew its strength from the lower house.
-Eventually the seiyukai was able to gain the Aritomo's support, and Hara Takashi became premier in 1918.
-Konoe believed the house of peers should stay neutral in factional party politics, lest a partisan-seeming peerage have their privileges restricted.
+Eventually the seiyukai was able to gain the Aritomo's support, and Hara Takashi became prime minister in 1918.
+Konoe believed the House of Peers should stay neutral in factional party politics, lest a partisan-seeming peerage have their privileges restricted.
 He therefore supported Takashi's seiyukai government, as did most of the kenkyukai.

 However, by 1923, the seiyukai had split into two factions and could no longer control the government.
 During the premiership of Kato Komei and his party, the kenseikai, Konoe supported universal male suffrage to forestall serious curtailment of the noble privileges.
 Konoe believed universal male suffrage was the best way to channel popular discontent and thereby reduce the chance of violent revolution.
 As the house of peers became allied with different political factions in the lower house, Konoe left the kenkyukai in November 1927.

 Like his position in regard to the nobility, he believed that the emperor should not take political positions.
 In his eyes, a political emperor would diminish the imperial prestige, undermine the unifying power of the throne, expose the emperor to criticism, and potentially undermine domestic tranquillity.
 His greatest fear in this period of rapid industrialization would become the threat of left-wing revolution, facilitated by the petty factionalism of Taishō democracy's political factions.
 He saw the peerage as a bulwark of stability committed to tranquillity, harmony, and the maintenance of the status quo.
 Its function was to restrain the excesses of the elected government, but its power had to be used sparingly.